CryptoGrampy/monero-docker-compose/README.md

 # Learning Docker:

-If you want to learn Docker and Docker Compose, check out [This Tutorial](https://www.youtube.com/watch?v=3c-iBn73dDE&t=4243s)
+If you want to learn Docker and Docker Compose (If you can do Linux command line basics, you can do this tutorial), check out [This Tutorial](https://youtu.be/3c-iBn73dDE)

 # Run Commands: